-- The school has appointed members of the leadership team (Deputy Head teachers: Hannah Chalkley & Peppie Cornelius) as the Designated Safeguarding Leads (DSL).
-The DSL has the overall responsibility for the day to day oversight of safeguarding and child protection systems in school. - The DSL will undergo appropriate and specific training to provide them with the knowledge and skills required to carry out their role.
-This training will be approved by and meet the standards as required by the Kent Safeguarding Children Board.
-The DSL's training will be updated formally every two years but their knowledge and skills will be updated through a variety of methods (staff meetings, CPD, e-Bulletins,local meetings.) at regular intervals, at least annually, to keep up with any developments relevant to their role.
+The school has appointed a member of the leadership team (Paul Williams) as the Designated Safeguarding Lead (DSL) who oversees the work of five year group Pastoral Lead DSLs in their capacity as year group leaders at The Malling School.
+The DSLs have the overall responsibility for the day to day oversight of safeguarding and child protection systems in school.

-The school has appointed additional staff to deputise for the DSL (Helen Roberts, Head Teacher).
-Deputy DSLs have attended appropriate training which enables them to fulfil this role.
-Whilst the activities of the Designated Safeguarding Lead may be delegated to the deputies, the ultimate lead responsibility for safeguarding and child protection remains with the Designated Safeguarding Lead and this responsibility will not be delegated.
+- The DSLs will undergo appropriate and specific training to provide them with the knowledge and skills required to carry out their role.
+This training will be approved by and meet the standards as required by the Kent Safeguarding Children Multi Agency Partnership (KCSMP).
+The DSL's training will be updated formally every two years but their knowledge and skills will be updated through a variety of methods (e.g. through LA safeguarding bulletins, attending conferences, attending meetings and through on-line information) at regular intervals, at least annually, to keep up with any developments relevant to their role. - Pastoral Leader DSLs have attended appropriate training which enables them to fulfil this role.
+Whilst the activities of the Designated Safeguarding Leads may be delegated to the deputies, the ultimate lead responsibility for safeguarding and child protection remains with the qualified Designated Safeguarding Lead staff and this responsibility will not be delegated.